cool-dev-guy/vidsrc-api/README.md

 - Deploying

     Project specifically made to run on vercel,but easy to deploy on other platforms.Just check the running fastapi on the specific platform.
+    Vercel is facing a bug recently so setting node version to 18.x is a fix for it.
 - Running it locally

   1.Fork and Clone the repo.